dhoyle/splicedocs-jekyll/pages/SQLReference/Statements/CreateIndex.md

 hFileLocation
 {: .paramName}

-The location (full path) in which the temporary HFiles will be created.
+To use the bulk HFile index creation process, you __must__ specify this value, which is the location (full path) in which the temporary HFiles will be created.
 These files will automatically be deleted after the index creation process completes.
-This parameter is required when specifying split keys.
+If you leave this parameter out, the index will be created without using HFile Bulk loading.
 {: .paramDefnFirst}

+HFile Bulk Loading of indexes is described in the [Using Bulk Hfile Indexing](#BulkIndex) section, below.
+Using bulk HFiles improves performance for large datasets, and is related to our [Bulk HFile Import procedure](tutorials_ingest_importexampleshfile.html).
+{: .paramDefn}

 </div>